acoiman/mapping_earthquakes/README.md

 ### Prerequisites

-See [environment.yml](environment.yml) for details about the required packages to deploy the notebooks.
+See [requirements.txt](requirements.txt) for details about the required packages to deploy the notebooks.

 ## Deployment